kushv818/embedded-onboarding/section-03/README.md

 ### How do Interrupts Work?

 While the main program is running, an **IRQ** or **Interrupt Request** signal will be sent either internally or externally to alert the CPU.
-The processor will then pause the main program and save its current state before **handling** the interrupt by jumping to and executing an **ISR** or **Interrupt Service Routine**, which is a function designed to run upon an IRQ.
+Upon receiving an IRQ, the processor will finish executing its current instruction, then pause the main program and save its current state.
+The processor will **handle** the interrupt by jumping to and executing an **ISR** or **Interrupt Service Routine**, which is a function designed to run upon an IRQ.
 After the ISR has completed, the program will resume the main program from its previous saved state.

 ### Polling Vs Interrupts